 Saunders swung the bat well from both sides of the plate in his second year of switch-hitting.

 He said being able to hit from both sides would help him at the next level.

 “You can see the off-handed pitchers better,” he said.
 “The curveball comes into you, rather than going away.
 Plus, you are faster out of the box from the left side.
 That helped me.”

 While he finds pitching fun, Saunders really enjoys playing shortstop.

 “I like to play shortstop because you can control the game,” he said.
 “You can go talk to your pitcher, there’s a leadership role with it, and a lot of baseballs get hit there as well.”

 As he leaves high school behind, Saunders will play about 80 games this summer with the Seattle Stars club team and try to find some time to fish.

 He boasts a 3.82 high school GPA, and despite math being his favorite subject he’s undecided about what he will focus on in college.

 “I’ll figure it out,” he said.
 “It’s nice to have pinpointed Portland.
-It’s a great school, has an up-and-coming baseball program, and there are a lot of places to fish.
+It’s a great school, has an up-and-coming baseball program and there are a lot of places to fish.
 I really love the campus.
 It’s going to be a lot of fun.”